 Now consider one particular role in which someone can be trusted: as an informant or source.
 The verb often appears in this context.
 For example, from Herodotus again:

-The Greeks did not have pistis in them (autoisi…episteueon) them although they spoke the truth.
-(Herodotus 2.120.5)
+The Greeks did not have pistis in them (autoisi…episteueon) although they spoke the truth.
+(Herodotus, 2.120.5)

 Compare among many other instances: